by Jonas E. Alexis & Monika Schaefer

 - Shun and shame and ostracize me from my community.

 I was still in Germany at my brother’s place in Bavaria, when the messages started arriving in my email, on Facebook, and by phone.
-Many of those on Facebook were public comments.
+Many of those on Facebook was public comments.

 And some weird messages regarding violin lessons but checking is this the same person as in this video, and then a scathing response – I’m pretty sure that whole thing was done by an agent, it was not a genuine violin student.
 It was meant to scare and intimidate me.